 We always dreamed that someday we would own land for our children to enjoy, and now here we are!
-We have been slowly working since we bought our property in 2016, on creating our farm.
 We are thankful to God everyday we get to enjoy it, and share it with others.

-Below is a little about the Ranch intructors :
+Below is a little about previous ranch instructors:

 Misty Muhlestein: Ranch Director and Teacher

 Misty has many years of experience working with children and youth.
-She has been a church youth leader for 12-18 year olds, and currently 8-11 year olds.
-She has had six exchange students through out the years, and has fostered five children.
+She has been a church youth leader for 8-18 year old’s for several years.
+She has had six exchange students, over thirty live-in volunteers, and has fostered five children.
 She is still an active foster parent, and is CPR and First aid Certified, and has been fingerprinted and background checked by the state.

 Misty has run a Co-op out of her home, as well as pre-school classes.
 She has also been a 4H member for two years.
 She currently homeschools with her six children, and works with the animals, and runs the Ranch business.
 She has had small animals off and on for the past 5 years including rabbits and chickens.
 Her passion is in agriculture, animals, cooking, and hiking.
 She hopes to learn from the children, and share with them her love for learning, enterprise, leadership, and adventure.

-Additionally Misty has her Bachelors of Science degree in Business Management, and holds two current licences through the state of California for Cosmetology and Esthetician.
+Additionally, Misty has her Bachelors of Science degree in Business Management, and holds two current license’s through the state of California for Cosmetology and Esthetician.
 She and Michael also previously owned a Salon and Spa.

 Katie Vegvary: Oaks Ranch Immersion Teacher.